jmccann-dev-10/Exponents/README.md

 with larger exponents.
 Initially when I was doing this with integers and longs, a standard for loop ran faster than the binary exponent by a negligible amount (roughly 10ish or less nanoseconds).
 When I changed this to BigInteger to account for the larger numbers, I started seeing better performance from the binary exponents, but never more than 500 nanoseconds or so.
-In most cases, though, using BigInteger.power nearly always beat out both methods hands down.
+In most cases, though, using BigInteger.power nearly always beat out both methods hands down by nearly half the time either of the two methods could finish in, almost every time.

 ### Conclusion
 Don't be clever, the tools written for Java will likely outperform any kinds of optimizations you may attempt to write